ZkClown/GetPwd/README.md

   -b BRUTE, --brute BRUTE
                         Activate brute force, 1 to activate -d DIFFERENCE, --difference
-                        Activate the re usage of a same info more than once, 1 to activate
+                        Deactivate the re usage of a same info more than once, 1 to deactivate
 ```